grouparoo/grouparoo/documents/deployment/aws-and-k8s.md

   - under 'additional options' create an initial database name

 When the database is created, note the endpoint, something like `grouparoo-db.cluster-c9ntdcugnmdl.us-east-1.rds.amazonaws.com`.
 This is the database hostname.
-The default postgres username is `postgres`
+The default Postgres username is `postgres`

 ## Creating Redis Cluster